-This Summer 2012 Trust Fanzine from Germany, Some Punk Rock Herstory !!
+Out this Summer 2012 Trust Fanzine from Germany, Some Punk Rock History !!

 3. What also changed since the seventies is technology, while I am not so sure if it really gets better…what you think?

 What has changed the most via technology is communication.
 When we started Flipside it was via the post office mail and through distribution of our magazine.
 All correspondence was by mail or by the telephone, which we never answered much.
 We went from Xerox copies and stables to printers and commodore computers and HP Scanners.
 Taking photographs in the 70’s and 80’s was a lot more difficult.
 We developed all the photos in our dark room in our garage (sometimes in a room in the house, depending on where we lived).
 Then AL did his magic with many photographic specialties, before we ever laid it out for publication.
 It took two months to do the work on each issue.
 I don’t have to explain how easy it is to do this now… fuck!!!
 I love computers now and I love the WWW and I love Facebook.
 I see it as an evolution of communication and consciousness.
 Yet the paradox for me is this… how I can keep things simple, personal and unique too?
 I find I can do this when I go to clubs and pubs.
 I find this in the creative process… that is how I balance technology communication and the real world.
 I have always been a rather introverted person… then give me a few beers and I like to have some fun!
 Whatever the medium it is good ‘ta keep relationships burning in the punk scene.

 4. Could you update us a little bit about Flipside?
 There is this wonderful homepage about the mag since a few years.
 Then there was this short-lived FS reunion in 2010, right, with 2 web-mag style pdfs which I liked very much, then it stooped?
 But you still organize gigs in Los Angeles?